Xceptance/xlt-documentation/content/en/load-testing/Advanced/060-cloud-setup.md

 type: docs

 description: >
-  How to set up a cluster of test machines for load generation.
+  How to set up a cluster of test machines in the cloud for load generation.
 ---

 ## Introduction